extrasleepy/72uwearable/README.md

-# 72uwearable
+# LOCU
-code for the 72u LOCU wearable project
+Code for the 72u LOCU wearable electronic sensor project.
+Uses temperaure, sound level and LUX to let you know when you are in the most creative environment.
 Summer 2016 Session